 Current PPE monitoring approaches rely on periodic audits and supervisory spot checks that capture only snapshots of compliance at specific moments.
 Human supervisors conducting these inspections face inherent limitations in coverage area, attention span, and consistency across different shifts.
 The episodic nature means workers may temporarily remove helmets, high-visibility vests go unnoticed during night shifts, and violations occur frequently between formal checks.

 Manual reporting systems introduce critical delays.
-Traditional incident reporting requires workers or supervisors to recognize violations, document them, and escalate through management before corrective action occurs.
+Traditional incident reporting requires workers or supervisors to recognize violations, document them, and escalate through management before a response occurs.
 This sequential process creates extended exposure periods where workers remain at risk.

 Weather conditions further compromise traditional methods.
 Extreme temperatures, precipitation, and poor visibility that increase PPE requirements simultaneously reduce human monitoring effectiveness.
 These environmental challenges create inverse relationships where oversight decreases precisely when compliance becomes most crucial.